PhoenixTales/phoenix-docs/world/plants.md

 * Königstrost?

 Waldpilze:
-* Waldpilz: ...
+* Waldpilz: Very common mushroom inside and nearby the forests of the colony, of red-brown colour, inspired by the Comic.
 * Honigpilz: A rare wood mushroom (there is about 1 Honey Mushroom on 20 wood mushrooms), that only grows near bee hives; if a bee hive is spotted, the player can assume honey mushrooms to be near and when he spots a honey mushroom, he can assume to have a bee hive nearby.
+Based on the mushroom of the same name from v0.56c.
 * Teufelspilz: Very rare mushroom, poisonous on touch.
-About ~3 at most on the Surface and ~5-10 underground.
+About ~3 at most on the Colony Surface and ~3 underground.
+Based on the mushroom of the same name from v0.56c.

 Dunkelpilze:
 * Höhlenpilz: ...